Trans-Am production cars: Plymouth AAR 'Cuda

 The Plymouth 'Cuda began its life in 1964 as the compact Barracuda, built on Chrysler's A Platform.
 In the inaugural season of Trans-Am racing, the Barracuda was a participant.
 In 1970, Chrysler introduced its first pony cars, the Plymouth 'Cuda and Dodge Challenger, built on the new E Platform.
 In their first year both of the new vehicles participated in Trans-Am.
 The AAR 'Cuda was named after driver Dan Gurney's team, the "All American Racers," and featured the 340 cubic inch LA-series engine with three 2-barrel carburetors and matte-black fiberglass forced-air induction hood.

 Dodge Challenger T/A

 In 1970 Chrysler introduced its own pony cars, the Plymouth 'Cuda and Dodge Challenger, both built on the new E Platform.
 Both of these cars participated in the 1970 Trans-Am season.
-Like the AAR 'Cuda, the Challenger T/A came with the same 340 cubic inch motor with three 2-barrel carburetors and a matte black fiberglass hood with forced air induction.
+Like the AAR 'Cuda, the Challenger T/A "Six Pack" came with the same 340 cubic inch motor with three 2-barrel carburetors and a matte black fiberglass hood with forced air induction.